How to Choose the Best Polytunnel for an Allotment

 Polytunnels provide protection to plants and can let you continue growing weeks after the season’s end.
 The material used to build them allows the interior to heat up from the sun.
 The warm air and humidity is contained, creating a microclimate which allows plants to grow – including those that wouldn’t naturally grow in the UK!

-Polytunnels also protect your plants from bugs, birds and animals; usually with mesh windows that allow for ventilation without letting pests in.
+Polytunnels also protect your plants from bugs, birds and animals; they often have mesh windows that allow for ventilation without letting pests in.

 Polytunnels are usually made up of a steel frame and polythene covering.
-While greenhouses should last a lifetime, polytunnels have a slightly shorter lifespan – although buying from a quality manufacturer should mean it lasts longer.
+While greenhouses should last a lifetime, polytunnels have a shorter lifespan.
+However, polytunnels vary in quality so exactly how long it will last depends on which model you buy.